Master Betty: Family

+William Henry West Betty was born on 13 September 1791 to William Henry Betty and Miss Stantonnee.
+Betty was an only child and was christened in St Chad's Church in Shrewsbury.
 Both of William's parents were very wealthy due to inheritance.
 His mother inherited money from Shropshire, and his father William Henry Betty son of Dr Betty from the north of Ireland.

 According to legend, Betty's father frivolously spent his money, which resulted in his losing a large portion of his inheritance.
 This loss might have contributed to the extreme exploitation of his child.

-Their son, Henry Betty, appeared in Spalding theatre for Fanny Robertson in October 1839.

 Career

 William Betty first showed his desire for the stage at the age of eleven when, in 1802, his father took the young boy to Belfast to watch Sheridan's Pizarro, starring Sarah Siddons in the role of Elvira.
 Her performance inspired him so much that William stated, "I shall certainly die if I may not be a player."
 Betty's father introduced William to Michael Atkins, manager of the Belfast Theatre.
 After meeting the child, Atkins said, "I never dared to indulge in the hope of seeing another Garrick, but I have seen an infant Garrick in Betty."

-Not long after meeting Atkins, Betty was introduced to the theatrical prompter Thomas Hough, so he could direct, train, and mentor young William in the role of Osman in Voltaire's Zair.
+Not long after meeting Atkins, Betty was introduced to the theatrical prompter Thomas Hough, so he could direct, train, and mentor young William in the role of Osman in Voltaire's Zaire.
 While this was going on, there was an insurrection in Ireland which resulted in the closing of the Belfast theatre.
 Atkins knew he needed a huge attraction to bring in the crowds and he immediately thought of William.
 After some hard planning, it was settled, and on 11 August 1803, the eleven-year-old William Henry West Betty debuted professionally as the well-known Osman.
 His appearance brought in a large crowd, and reports stated that his performance was flawless and extremely well received.

 He next took on the role of Young Norval in John Home's Douglas.
 This role fit him much better since he was actually playing a child and, once again, he astonished people in the theatre.
 News of Master Betty soon began spreading across Europe.